coolbreeze413/espidf_p_skeletor/README.md

 3. Move to the right revision of esp-idf to which the arduino-esp32 is based on.
 Later revisions of esp-idf may cause compilation issues in the arduino-esp32 component build.
 Sometimes, even this revision, though being the one on which the arduino-esp32 is based on, may cause (minor) issues, as the arduino-esp32 repo may have outstanding bugs or issues.
 In general this step should give a fully working setup, or very close to one.
 YMMV.
-	- open a console at the arduino-esp32 repo that you cloned
+	- open a console at the arduino-esp32 component of the project
+		>     espidf_p_skeletor/components/arduino-esp32

 	- search for the last update involving esp-idf
 		>     git log --grep "IDF"